Our Learning Environment

 Designed for Curiosity

-In progress is the Curiosity Centre, it will be ready well before the new session starts.
-The Curiosity Centre will have 65,000 square feet in three floors with space for laboratories, experiments, dance and music, debates, and quizzes.
-We will have an AV room with space for 100 children and adults, allowing us to be the hub for cultural, arts, competitive programs, learning, and education meets and sports competitions in the environment around us, not limited to children in our school.
-And of course, our students will get enriched from the exposure with a variety of talent.
+The Curiosity Centre is spread over three floors with space for laboratories, experiments, dance and music, theatre, art and crafts, debates and quizzes – and classrooms.
+We have an Audio-Visual room with space for 250 to 300 children, allowing us to be the hub for cultural, arts, competitive programs, learning and education meets and sports competitions in the environment around us, not limited to children in our school.
+And of course, our students get enriched from the exposure to a variety of talent.

-As they grow into middle school they will also learn about lenses and mirrors, refractors, and Newtonian telescopes.
-They’d also learn about Copernicus and Galileo, and how, much before them, seers in our country were aware of our heliocentric existence.
+As they grow into high school, they will also learn about lenses and mirrors, refractor and Newtonian telescopes.
+They’d learn about Copernicus and Galileo, and how much before them seers in our country were aware of our heliocentric existence.

 Integrated with Technology